DiamonDoughnut/pokefactory-mod/README.md

 A NeoForge 1.21.1 Minecraft mod that integrates with Cobblemon to provide enhanced Pokédex tracking and statistics through a Go backend API with PostgreSQL database.

+Designed for use with the backend and database build at https://github.com/DiamonDoughnut/pokefactory-server.

 ## Current Features

 ### Core Functionality